lmondada/dphil-thesis/content/04_matching/02_treereduc.md

 {{% proof %}}

-Consider the undirected simple interaction graph of linear paths, where vertices are linear paths and there is an edge between two linear paths for every operation that belongs to both paths.
+Consider the undirected simple interaction graph of linear paths, where vertices are linear paths, and there is an edge between two linear paths for every operation that belongs to both paths.
 Splitting an operation $o$ in a graph $G$ corresponds to removing the corresponding edge in the interaction graph.
 On the other hand, the underlying undirected graph $G_U$ has a cycle if and only if there is a cycle in the interaction graph.
 Indeed, a cycle in $G_U$ cannot belong to a single linear path in $G$, by acyclicity of minIR graphs.
-There are therefore a sequence of operations on more than one linear path that connect linear paths---in such a way that a cycle is formed in the interaction graph.
+There is, therefore, a sequence of operations on more than one linear path that connects linear paths--- so that a cycle is formed in the interaction graph.

 Hence, the set of operations to be split to turn $G$ into a tree-like graph
 $G_T$ is given by the set of edges $E^-$ in the interaction graph that must be